KusumSAnand/data-visualization-using-Tableau/README.md

-#  Visualizing Tableau Story - Flight performance pattern
+#  Tableau Story - Visualize flight performance pattern

 ## Project Overview
 The project analyses the flight performance pattern for the period period Jan 2010 - Dec 2017.
 The result of the analysis is narrated as a Tableau Story.